encode/starlette/docs/middleware.md

 ```

 You can do this with a Starlette application instance too, but it is preferable
-to use `.add_middleware`, as it'll ensure that you don't lose the reference
+to use the `middleware=<List of Middleware instances>` style, as it will:

-to the application object, and that the exception handling always wraps around
+* Ensure that everything remains wrapped in a single outermost `ServerErrorMiddleware`.
-any other behaviour.
+* Preserves the top-level `app` instance.

 ## Third party middleware